arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 This will limit the number of V8 isolates to two.
 All JavaScript related requests will be queued up until one of the isolates becomes available for the new task.
-It also restricts the heap size to 512 MByte, so that both V8 contexts combined can’t use more than 1 GByte of memory in the worst case.
+It also restricts the heap size to 512 MByte, so that both V8 contexts combined can not use more than 1 GByte of memory in the worst case.

 ### V8 for the Desperate